Nubebuster/discourse-set-user-ip/README.md

-# Discourse set user ip api route
+# Discourse plugin - set user ip api route

 An api route to set registration ip address of a user.
 This can be used if you register users externally using the built-in createUser route.
 In this situation the registration ip of the user is set to the server you are creating them from.